CHUCK HILL TODAY

 MESSAGE:

-In Genesis chapter 2, the Bible describes the creation story — and focuses on God’s greatest creation, mankind.
-In verse 7 we’re told that God initiates the human race by breathing His own breath into Adam and gives him life.
+In Genesis chapter 2, the Bible gives a detailed account of creation and focuses on God’s greatest creation — mankind.
+In verse 7, we’re told that God Himself initiates the human race by breathing His own breath into Adam, giving him life.

 If you’ve got your bible out, turn there with me.
 Genesis chapter 2, and verse 7.
 Here we read: